Nikki Webster: Early career

 Webster's first acting role was as part of the ensemble cast in the pantomime Cinderella at the State theatre in Sydney, at the age of five.
 The production starred Jo Beth Taylor as Cinderella, Nancye Hayes as the Fairy Godmother, Lochie Daddo as the Prince, Bert Newton as The Baron, and Bruce Spence and Paul Blackwell as the Ugly Step-sisters.
 The following year she appeared in a production of Aladdin.

 Webster appeared in television commercials including Twisties, Lay's chips and Campbell's Soup.
 At 10 years old, Webster played the Young Cosette in Les Misérables, and in 1999–2000 starred as Brigitta Von Trapp in a stage production of The Sound of Music, alongside Lisa McCune, John Waters and Bert Newton.

 In March 2000, Webster auditioned for an unknown part in the 2000 Summer Olympics opening ceremony.
 In August, following an elimination process, she was told by opening ceremony artistic director and producer David Atkins that the role was hers.

-At the age of 13, Webster played a major part in the opening ceremony, including performing the song "Under Southern Skies".
+At the age of 13, Webster played a major part in the opening ceremony, portraying the "Hero Girl" who was lifted above the stadium to simulate swimming among sea creatures, and then performing the song "Under Southern Skies".
 She also performed "We'll Be One" at the closing ceremony.